 A commercial diver is a professional who is paid to go underwater to do specific tasks.
 There are a number of areas that a commercial diver can work in, such as construction, retrieval, maintenance, inspection, welding, repairs, deep sea exploration, and photography.
 Commercial divers typically work for construction, engineering, shipping, and oil companies.
 The most common job for a commercial diver is to work for offshore oil and gas exploration and production companies.

 Would you make a good commercial diver?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 - are the most common type of commercial divers.
 They work for oil and gas companies that have offshore operations.
 Their job is to help explore, maintain oil platforms, and build underwater structures used in oil and gas production.
 The job is very demanding and it is even considered by some as the most dangerous diving job.
 A new diver will have a better chance in starting a career in commercial diving by doing offshore diving.
 This can also offer a lot of opportunities to travel abroad.